-In a world full of buzzwords, abbreviations and acronyms, it can sometimes be hard to tell the difference between one fancy marketing word and another.
+In a world full of buzzwords, abbreviations and acronyms, it can sometimes be hard to tell the difference between one fancy marketing word and another (more on that here with our jargon buster).
 Two acronyms, however, that hold important value in the marketing world are B2B and B2C.
 While sharing many fundamental similarities, they also hold many differences too.
 We’ve explored these below.

 We’re not so different, you and me!